mcomisso/mcomisso.github.io/about.md

 ### Want to get in touch?

 Send me an email: matteo.comisso -at- icloud.com
+or
 <p>
 {% for service in site.about.services %}
 <a href="{{ service.url }}"><i id="{{ service.name | slugify }}" class="fa fa-2x fa-{{ service.name }}"></i></a>